Appellate Impacts

 No. 26-1026

-Whether an ITC respondent may obtain a mandatory stay under 28 U.S.C. § 1659(a)(2) of a refiled declaratory judgment action when it had previously missed the deadline for seeking a stay of an earlier-filed action involving the same parties and issues.
+Whether an ITC respondent may obtain a mandatory stay under 28 U.S.C. § 1659(a)(2) by voluntarily dismissing and refiling a declaratory judgment action after missing the statutory deadline for seeking a stay in the original action.

 Favorable to Business